 - turning the heating off or down to save money

-- some medical conditions can make older people less physically aware of changes in temperature due to a medical condition
+- being less physically aware of changes in temperature due to a medical condition

 - lack of appropriate clothing or insufficient nutrition